scikit-learn/enhancement_proposals/slep011/proposal.rst

 The rules that dictate how `random_state` impacts the behaviour of estimators and CV splitters are seemingly simple: use an int and get the same results across calls, use an instance and get different results.
-Things get however much more complicated when these estimators and splitters are used within other procedures like CV procedures or meta-estimators.
+Things get however much more complicated when these calls to `fit` and `split` are embedded within other procedures like CV procedures or meta-estimators.

 Users and core devs alike still seem to have a hard time figuring it out.
 Quoting Andreas Müller from `#14042